Samboja651/AI_WILDLIFE_RANGER/ethics/Responsible-Computing.md

 ### Limitations

 1. Interporation was done at a consistency of two hours time interval.
-Therefore the model predicts locations to the next two hours.
+Therefore the model predicts locations to the next two hours only.

 2. The dataset focuses on one Lion named `Kiboche` in Tsavo National Park.
 Therefore the model can neither work well for other Lions nor Lion Kiboche in another park.